• Home

 Introduction to Astronomy & Stargazing

 Astronomy and Stargazing is a great hobby, but it helps if you know something about astronomy and the basics of stargazing.
-Here is a very short introduction to acquaint you with some of the basics.
+Here is a very short introduction to acquaint you with some of this.
+Don’t forget our public outreach events (observations) and monthly meetings.
+Here you can meet and talk with club members about astronomy and stargazing as well as find out about the latest in astronomical equipment.
+You might even consider an FAS membership, although it is not necessary to attend public events and meetings.

 The Night Sky